Select Page

 The Land Between the Lakes offers a diverse trail system for both hiking and biking enthusiasts.
 Explore over one hundred miles of trails and two-hundred miles of scenic roads, where the journey is as rewarding as the destination.
 These paths are your ticket to discovering some of the most serene spots in the area.

-Explore our many trails by clicking on a heading below.
+Explore LBL’s many trails by clicking on a heading below.
 In addition to descriptions and details, you’ll find lots of useful information and links to any permits or reservations you may need for your trip.

 Trail Rules